All Episodes

 But he's right here.

-Either they are purposely ignoring it, being stubborn, or they know it and don't want to admit it because they're jealous.
+Either they are purposely ignoring and being stubborn, or they know it and don't want to admit it because they're jealous.

-But the idea that they don't understand that Jorge Ramos in every, in everybody who watched that press conference, Jorge Ramos was the villain.
+But the idea that they don't understand that Jorge Ramos, in everybody you watched that press conference, Jorge Ramos was the villain.

-And if they don't understand that being applauded, if they don't understand why people look at that and cheer, then they've got a long way to go before they're going to ever be able to put together a campaign for their candidates because it's going to get them victory.
+And if they don't understand that being applauded, if they don't understand why people look at that and cheer, then they've got a long way to go before they're going to ever be able to put together a campaign for their candidates that's going to get them victory.

 This is the most amazing thing in the world.